pinoezz/DevOps/Final-Task/4.SSH/readme.md

 Instructions :

-- Create SSH Key with your initial name like this : alvin@dumbways
+- Create SSH Key with your initial name like this : pino@dumbways
 - Use the same SSH Key for CI/CD